rootroot123321/Nix-Solutions-JavaScript/KorboPizzaWithJSONServer/README.md

 ## Actions before starting the client
 1. Use `npm install` or `npm i` to install all necessary modules.
 2. Use `npm run json-server-pizzas` to run the JSON-Server.
+3. Use `npm run json-server-users` to run the JSON-Server-Auth.
-3. Run the client using `npm start`.
+4. Run the client using `npm start`.
 ## Available Scripts

 In the project directory, you can run: